scaleoutsystems/fedn/README.md

 The framework treats client model updates and model validations as black-boxes.
 A developer can follow a structured design pattern to implement a custom helper class to support any ML model type or framework - the only requirement is that it should make sense from a machine learning perspective to average model parameters.
 Support for Keras Sequential models are available out-of-the box, and support for the TF functional API, PyTorch and SKLearn are in active development.

 ### Built for real-world distributed computing scenarios
 FEDn is built to support real-world, production deployments.
 FEDn relies on proven best-practices in distributed computing, uses battle-hardened components, and incorporates enterprise security features.
 There is no "simulated mode", only distributed mode.
-However, it is of course possible to run a local sandbox system in pseudo-distribured mode for convenient testing and devepment.
+However, it is of course possible to run a local sandbox system in pseudo-distributed mode for convenient testing and devepment.

 ## Architecture